pronabroy360/Data_engineering_capstone_project/README.md

 5. **Search Term Analysis and Sales Forecasting:**
    - Explore the `ml_spark` folder for implementation details regarding search term analysis and sales forecasting.

+## N.B:
+The following requirements are needed for starting with the project:
+1. **IBM DB SA**
+   - Execute scripts in the `Oltp_DB` folder to set up the OLTP database.

+2. **IBM DB**
+   - Follow instructions in the `NoSQL_DB` folder to integrate MongoDB for catalog data storage.

+3. **MySQL Connector Python**
+   - Refer to the `cognos_dashboard` folder for instructions on data warehouse setup and dashboard creation.

+4. **Python Dotenv**
+   - Utilize scripts in the `data_pipelines` folder to perform ETL operations and analyze web server logs.

 # Conclusion
 This capstone project demonstrates a holistic approach to building and optimizing an e-commerce data platform.
 The seamless integration of MySQL, MongoDB, ETL processes, data warehousing, and advanced analytics contributes to the company's data-driven decision-making capabilities.